TrudeEH/web/content/notes/ready/how_to_computer/index.md

 An OR gate followed by a NOT gate.

 A NOR gate is can also be used to build every other gate, just like NAND.
-However, NAND gates are preferred over NOR gates, as, in modern computers, they occupy less area and have less delay.
+However, NAND gates are preferred over NOR gates, as, in modern computers, they occupy less area and cause less delay.

 ![image46](image46.png)